GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 It was said earlier that since Jesus is omniscient (“for he knew all men”—Jn.
 2:24b), he does not have to become a human in order to know what it is to be a human.

-(By the way, the main reason Christ became a human was so that he can “[bear] our sins in his body . . . so that we might die to sins”—1 Pet.
+(By the way, the main reason Christ became a human was so that he can “[bear] our sins in his body …so that we might die to sins”—1 Pet.
 2:24).

  Now, it is great to have eternal life in Christ once we die; but in the meantime, the life on earth can still be difficult and dangerous.